RArbore/Hercules/IR.md

 ## Parameter

 The parameter node represents a parameter of the function.
-A parameter node takes no inputs.
+A parameter node takes one input - the start node.
 A parameter node stores the parameter index of the function it corresponds to.
 Its value at runtime is the index-th argument to the function.
 Its output type is the type of the index-th parameter of the function.

 ## Constant

 The constant node represents a constant value.
-A constant node takes no inputs.
+A constant node takes one input - the start node.
 A constant node stores the constant ID of the constant it corresponds to.
 Its value at runtime is the constant it references.
 Its output type is the type of the constant it references.

 ## DynamicConstant

 The dynamic\_constant node represents a dynamic constant, used as a runtime value.
-A dynamic\_constant node takes no inputs.
+A dynamic\_constant node takes one input - the start node.
 A dynamic\_constant node stores the dynamic constant ID of the dynamic constant it corresponds to.
 Its value at runtime is the value of the dynamic constant it references, which is calculated at conductor time.
 Its output type is a 64-bit unsigned integer.

 ## Unary